Back to Silas S. Brown's home page

 - If you have a recent desktop browser, you might be better off using my stylesheets for low vision (although some web applications manage to break even on those).

-If you're looking for "prior art" against some methods patent, you might wish to know the gateway was first published in 1998, as documented in ISBN 978-1-84800-050-6 p.236 and ISSN 1354-3164 Vol.11 No.1 (and w3.org mailing-list archives 1999), and its "move link banner to bottom" option was arguably a primitive means of "classifying said information according to its importance to a user in accordance with user-selected importance criteria".
-If the patent claim's only addition is that the browser is on a wireless device, and if this isn't considered a trivial addition, then I think my first public wireless-specific use was in August 2000 when I helped Enfour set it up for Japanese "i-mode" mobiles, which might have been a couple of months too late for the American patent's priority date, but I'm not a lawyer.
-Anyway, my later Web Adjuster project cannot infringe that patent without extensive customisation, since it has no built-in facilities to re-order the page server-side.
+Infogin managed to get two methods patents in the US (patent numbers 7,047,033 and 7,920,894) whose Claim 1 arguably covered my gateway even though I had published first (see ISBN 978-1-84800-050-6 p.236 and ISSN 1354-3164 Vol.11 No.1, both published in 1998, and w3.org mailing-list archives 1999).
+If those patents had to be examined in court, I expect my gateway could have been exhibited as "prior art" because its "move link banner to bottom" option was arguably a primitive means of "classifying said information according to its importance to a user in accordance with user-selected importance criteria", and if the patent claims' only addition is that the browser is on a wireless device, and if this isn't considered a trivial addition, then I think my first public wireless-specific use was in August 2000 when I helped Enfour set it up for Japanese "i-mode" mobiles, which might have been a couple of months too late for the American patent's priority date, but I'm not a lawyer.
+Anyway, my later Web Adjuster project could not infringe those patents without extensive customisation, since it has no built-in facilities to re-order the page server-side, and hopefully this is all history now because I believe the patents expired in 2020 (although the statute of limitations for past infringements does not expire until 2026, so someone might still want this prior art until then).

 The gateway works by intercepting your Web browsing in such a way that the gateway computer can sort out the Web pages before you see them.
 It works with all browsers and operating systems as long as the browser supports forms .
 You can adjust it to work the way you want to.